Skip to main content

 Check out this article if you live in an area that is threated by hurricanes or if your water well has been impacted by a cyclone.

-Check with your local emergency management agency, health department or other similar agency for more information about local conditions or specific contamination threats.
-To find available resources, search the internet for "[Your state][hurricane name] resources".
-Also, visit the FEMA Damaged Wells and Septic Systems website for more information and to see if they will help cover the cost of any repairs.
+Check with your local emergency management agency, health department, or other similar agency for more information about local conditions or specific contamination threats.
+To find available resources, search the internet for "[Your state][hurricane name] resources."
+For example, the Federal Emergency Management Agency (FEMA) will often post a memorandum announcing that residents affected by certain natural disasters may be eligible to receive funds for damaged wells and septic systems like this FEMA Damaged Wells and Septic Systems fact sheet from Hurricane Idalia in 2023.

 What should I do if my well has been impacted by a hurricane?

-Flooded residential neighbor in Florida after Hurricane Ian in 2022/©Adobe Stock
+Flooded residential neighborhood in Florida after Hurricane Ian in 2022. / © Adobe Stock

 If your water well has been impacted by a hurricane, follow these essential steps to assess and address the situation: